Hassan Hanafi: Philosophy

 Hanafi is also remembered for his published scholarly debates with contemporary philosopher Mohammed Abed al-Jabri.

 He won a number of academic awards during his lifetime.

 Controversy over his apostasy

 Hanafi's book "An Invitation for Dialogue" was accused by conservative Islamic scholars as heresy and apostasy.

-His liberal opinions about Islam infuriated conservative Islamic scholars and Azhar.
-For example, he stated that the name of the God should be changed to "Transcendence".
+His liberal opinions about Islam infuriated conservative Islamic scholars and the staff of the al-Azhar University.
+For example, he stated that the name of God should be changed to "Transcendence".
 Conservative scholars from al-Azhar refuted that Hanafi was distorting Islam.
-There was a fatwa, an Islamic opinion issued by Islamic scholars, that condemned Hanafi as an apostate.
+A fatwa was issued that condemned Hanafi as an apostate.
 This raised controversy in Egypt, as many liberals disagreed with the charge that Hanafi was an apostate.

 Legacy

 In an Egyptian magazine he declared that his main disciples in Egypt are Nasr Abu Zayd, Ali Mabrouk, and Kareem Essayyad.

 The scholar Carool Kersten notes that Hanafi's intellectual influence extends beyond majority Arabic-speaking countries and includes Indonesia, where among the local intelligentsia, Hanafi represented "a particular brand of Arab intellectuals known as turāthiyyūn—‘heritage thinkers’."